luyangliuable/usability-accessibility-testing-app/README.md

 Zhongxun Pan

-## Usage

-Given an APK file, the app automatically explores all the different screens and, through the implementation of accessibility algorithms [2, 3, 4, 5], outputs accessibility and usability issues found.
-The website also has a login functionality that allows users to store and revisit their results.

 ### Gifdroid
 ### Owleye
 ### StoryDistiller
 ### Xbot
 ### Tappable/Tapshoe
 Tappable explores how tappable a button is perceived by a user.
 Given an image and .xml file, the model will output a heatmap and tappability rating on clickable objects that the model perceives as untappable.
 The model is a modified ResNet18 which accepts the input image and a binary mask of the tappable object.

 ### Venus

 ## Pre-requisites

 ## Environment & Setup

 ## Running the application

 ## Known Issues